Oregon. Washington. Idaho. Parts of Montana and Wyoming.

 Many modern western histories miss this spiritual element.
 And too many historians blame all white men for atrocities against the Indian, but these claims lack merit.
 In reality, the West was also settled by Christians who came not for gold, land, power, or escape…but rather to selflessly evangelize, minister, and educate those in need…and that included the Indian.
 From Jason Lee’s Methodist mission in The Dalles, OR to Catholic missions like St. Ignatius in Montana, the mountain and Pacific Northwest was largely populated, from the beginning, by Christians sent to serve.

 Ironically, a half century after the Cayuse burned down the Whitman mission, a remnant of Christian Cayuse invited another white missionary to come to their lands.
-His name was Jimmy Cornelison and this small in stature missionary proved rather popular.
-The Cayuse adored the diminutive pastor–nicknaming him “Little White Man.”
+His name was Jimmy Cornelison and this diminutive missionary proved rather popular.
+The Cayuse adored the short pastor–nicknaming him “Little White Man.”
 Hundreds of people–Indian and white–converted to Christianity as a result of his long ministry in the Pendleton, OR area.

 In 1923, President Warren G. Harding summarized this first emigrant expedition: “Never in the history of the world has there been a finer example of civilization following Christianity.
 The missionaries led under the banner of the cross, and the settlers moved close behind under the star-spangled symbol of the nation.”